IsmailM/Introgression-Tutorial/README.md

 In this part of the tutorial, we will use BEAUti and BEAST to infer the phylogeny of one or more (depending on time) alignment block that should be selected at random from all alignment blocks written in the previous part of the tutorial.
 The idea is that the resulting phylogenies could then be shared among all participants to quickly produce a sufficient set of phylogenies for the next part of the tutorial, in which we will then use PhyloNet to infer introgression.

+While we here use BEAST only for very simple phylogenetic analyses, the software is extremely powerful and flexible.
+For those eager to learn more, a large number of tutorials are available at [http://beast2.org/tutorials/](http://beast2.org/tutorials/), and extensive documentation can be found in the book on BEAST 2: [http://beast2.org/book/](http://beast2.org/book/).

+#### Preparing the BEAST analysis

 * As a first step, **open BEAUti**.

 * In BEAUti's File menu, **click "Import Alignment"** and select again one of the alignment block NEXUS files in directory `alignment_blocks`.
 This is what you should see:<br><br>